1952 VFL grand final: The game

 Geelong entered the game as the hottest favourites in many a year.
 The Cats were in the middle of their record winning run and had thrashed Collingwood in the Second Semi final.
 Collingwood entered the grand final with two changes forced by injuries to Lucas and Pat Twomey.
 In to the side was Les Smith, Harvey Stevens and Keith Batchelor who made his debut at full back.

 1st quarter

 Collingwood got the first goal of the game from a drop kick from Thorold Merrett.
 Geelong then got in their stride and kicked the next four goals.

 2nd quarter

 Parker got Collingwood's only goal of the quarter and there vigor was having a negative effect of the Cats.
 Geelong finally got a goal in time on to go into the break with a twelve point lead.

 3rd quarter

 It took until the halfway mark of the third before Geelong finally decided enough was enough and in a blitz added five goals to finish the quarter with a 39 point lead.

 4th quarter

-With the game out of reach the Magpies attack constantly for little reward, seven behinds from their slow, lumbersome forwards.
+With the game out of reach the Magpies attacked constantly for little reward, seven behinds from their slow, lumbering forwards.
 Geelong on the other hand eased off but still kicked two goals to defeat the Magpies by 46 points.